Affordable Housing Investment Plan Updates

 - JJ Henderson New Construction – DHA has partnered with Laurel Street Residential to construct a new Senior Tower adjacent to the existing JJ Henderson senior tower being Renovated.
 Eighty (80) new, affordable rental homes for elderly households will be constructed.
 Construction start is expected at the end of March 2021, followed by an 18-month construction period.

 - Of the total estimated project costs of $16.2M, the City is providing $3 million in gap funding.

-- The DHA board adopted a five-phase mixed-use/mixed income master plan for the combined sites of 519 E. Main (formerly Oldham Tower) and Liberty Street Apartments.
-The delivery of 550 units with community amenities and office/retail in expected to cost in excess of $142M.
+- The DHA board adopted a five-phase mixed-use/mixed-income master plan for the combined sites of 519 E. Main (formerly Oldham Tower) and Liberty Street Apartments.
+The delivery of 550 units with community amenities and office/retail is expected to cost in excess of $142M.
 DHA has partnered with Laurel Street Residential to serve as co-developer.

-- The first phase, called the Elizabeth Street Apartments, will consist of 72 new, affordable rental homes for families and received a 9% tax credit allocation.
+- The first phase called the Elizabeth Street Apartments, will consist of 72 new, affordable rental homes for families and received a 9% tax credit allocation.
 Of the estimated $15M for this phase, the City is providing $1.1M in gap financing.
 Relocation is expected is occur in the first quarter of 2021, subject to HUD approval.
-Demolition and construction is expected to begin mid-2021.
+Demolition and construction are expected to begin in mid-2021.

 - The City expects to provide gap financing for future phases.

 - The City recently issued a request for proposals (RFP) to support multifamily, affordable rental projects – including both new construction and preservation.
 As a result of this RFP, Durham has committed close to $13M in funding to five (5) projects, which will create 230 affordable rental homes and preserve 14 existing units over the next two to three years.
 Future updates will be shared upon execution of the contract.